diana-hep/oamap/README.rst

         )
       )

-We need to load the ROOT "tree" and adapt it to look like a dict,
+Next, load the ROOT "tree" and adapt it to look like a dict,

 .. code-block:: python